defenseunicorns/uds-docs/src/content/docs/tutorials/deploy-with-ambient.md

 podinfo   Active   120m   app.kubernetes.io/managed-by=zarf,istio.io/dataplane-mode=ambient,kubernetes.io/metadata.name=podinfo
 ```

-This label tells Istio that all workloads in the `podinfo` namespace will use Ambient mode.
+The `istio.io/dataplane-mode=ambient` label tells Istio that all workloads in the `podinfo` namespace will use Ambient mode.

 Next, the operator performed a rolling restart of the podinfo application.
 This is required to decommision the sidecar that was previously present:
 ```bash